fatash89/atom/README.md

 5. Update the [aliases section of the CircleCI config](.circleci/config.yml) to use the new base
 6. Check in the results from (5) and merge the branch into master.
 The new base tag will be auto-pushed to the generic base tag `base-XXX` upon merge into master.

+#### Changes to `Dockerfile-base`

+The base dockerfile has the following sections:

+1. Runtime dependencies -- things needed when running atom
+2. Build dependencies -- things needed to build atom-base
+3. The base that gets shipped -- (1) plus the build product from (2)

+Currently, the base that gets shipped is set up to just copy over from (2) to (3):
+- `/usr/local/lib`
+- `/usr/local/include`
+- A few binaries (redis-server, etc.)

+If you're adding new runtime dependencies, be sure to add them to the apt-get install in (1).
+If you're adding new libraries please build them in (2) and ensure their build product is in /usr/local when complete.
+If so, then you shouldn't need to modify (3).

+This process helps to keep our build size down as we wind up stripping out all source and unneeded tools.

 #### Special Branches

 Branches ending in the names below will cause CI/CD to run rebuilds of the base